Commissioned by Ginkgo Projects and Keepmoat Homes

-We are working with Hartcliffe Children's Centre, Hareclive Primary, Bridge Learning Campus, students with a learning disability from City of Bristol College, a football team of Hartcliffe teenagers, Dundry Older People's Forum and adult wellbeing groups led by Avon Wildlife Trust to create a procession of illuminated willow butterflies, on the site where the new wild green space will be.
-The butterflies are being created by sculptor Sophie Howard, and the butterfly wings will be designed and decorated by the community groups.
+We worked with Hartcliffe Children's Centre, Bridge Learning Campus, students with learning disabilities from City of Bristol College, a football team of Hartcliffe teenagers, Dundry Older People's Forum and adult wellbeing groups led by Avon Wildlife Trust.

 A Song for Knowle West, 2018